 Yuri from Harvest Moon: A New Beginning would probably be mistaken for a boy a lot more often if she wasn't introduced as Emma's daughter and one of the girls the male player character can marry.
 (She is also a secret bachelorette, meaning only those who go to sites that show all the potential candidates will know she is one.)

-Fate/stay night: Saber, having been stopped in her natural growth at around the age of fifteen, can and has posed as a man several times, although a very Bishōnen man.
+Fate/stay night: Saber aka Arturia Pendragon, having been stopped in her natural growth at around the age of fifteen, can and has posed as a man several times, although a very Bishōnen man.
 However, it's also implied that she's been under a genuine Gender Bender spell at times in her backstory.